Image Grid

 • Work directly with communities to support their climate adaptation needs, including technical assistance, building capacity, and identifying opportunities to use nature-based strategies to strengthen community resilience; and

-• Bolster this work through policy change and cross-agency collaboration.
+• Bolster this work through policy change, funding opportunities, and cross-agency collaboration.

 Together, these initiatives aim to strengthen the resilience of Maryland’s diverse natural, human, social, and economic systems to the impacts of climate change.